-A well-balanced, strong immune system is key to preventing disease or disease complications.
+A well-balanced, strong immune system is key to preventing infection, disease, or disease complications.
 But, is it really possible to strengthen the immune system?

-December is here; the weather is turning cold, and flu season well underway, which is reason enough to start thinking of your immune system and how to protect yourself against diseases and infections.
+Cold and flu season is reason enough to start thinking of your immune system and how to protect yourself against diseases and infections.
 The stakes are higher this year, though – as the coronavirus pandemic continues to spread all across the United States, people are looking for ways to boost their immune systems and keep their bodies’ defenses as healthy as possible.

 But, is boosting the immune system really possible?
 Experts say the answer is complicated.
 A common misconception surrounding the immune system is that people must ‘boost’ or ‘strengthen’ it to ward off disease.
 However, an exceedingly strong immune system can be just as problematic as a weak one.
 An overactive immune system that continually produces too much of an immune response can encourage the body to attack itself.